ei23com/diy-smart-home/README.md

 8. after you done the reboot, run "ei23", the script then will finish the installation

-- ei23 updates won't work with manual installation (USERID from Newsletter is needed)
+- ei23 updates won't work with manual installation (USERID from newsletter is needed)
-- you won't see a version number and will not get info about new versions (USERID from Newsletter is needed)
+- you won't see a version number and will not get info about new versions (USERID from newsletter is needed)
 - everything else works like normal

 ## Contribution